scalar-labs/scalardl/docs/installation-with-docker.md

 ## Start up Scalar DL Ledger

-The following command starts up the Scalar DL server along with the back-end Cassandra server in the Docker containers.
+The following command starts up the Scalar DL ledger along with the back-end Cassandra server in the Docker containers.
 At the first time you run the command, the required Docker images will be downloaded from GitHub Container Registry.

 ```
 $ docker-compose up